syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ## Text

-Texts can be added to diagram as text nodes.
+Texts can be added to the Diagram as text nodes.
 For text nodes, the `type` should be set as "text".
 In addition, you need to define the `textBlock` object that is used to define the `text` to be added and to customize the appearance of that text.
 The following code illustrates how to create a text node.

 {% highlight js %}
 var diagram = ej.datavisualization.Diagram;
-//create a html node
+//Creates a html node
 var nodes = [{
     name: "textNode",
     offsetX: 100,
     offsetY: 100,
     width: 100,
     height: 50,
-    //Set type of the node
+    //Sets type of the node
     type: diagram.Shapes.Text,
-    //To Customize the appearance such as text, font, fill and stroke.
+    //Customizes the appearances such as text, font, fill, and stroke.
     textBlock: {
         text: "Text Node",
         fontColor: "black",